 In addition, the amount of compensation you can receive after an accident will depend on the portion of fault you are assigned.
 Let’s say the court found you 30 percent responsible for an accident.
 Your compensation would be reduced by that amount.
 If your compensation was valued at $100,000, you would recover $70,000.

-Examples of evidence your law firm may gather to show liability and the extent of your losses includes:
+Examples of evidence your law firm may gather to show liability and the extent of your losses include:

-Finding, cataloging, and presenting this evidence properly is essential to make a convincing case and is why it is so vital that you feel confident to put your case in the hands of a caring and qualified lawyer.
+Finding, cataloging, and presenting this evidence properly is essential to making a convincing case.
+That is why it is so vital that you feel confident to put your case in the hands of a caring and qualified lawyer.

 Contact Recovery Law Center Today